withastro/docs/src/pages/en/reference/directives-reference.md

 Serializes a JavaScript expression to a string of CSS class names.
 Similar to the [clsx](https://github.com/lukeed/clsx) helper library.

+Passed to the component/element as the `class` prop.

 ```astro
 <!-- This -->
 <span class:list={[ 'hello goodbye', { hello: true, world: true }, new Set([ 'hello', 'friend' ]) ]} />